PlatONnetwork/docs/docs/PlatON内置合约.md

 8. Query the validator entrusted by the delegator

-   This interface is used to query which verifiers the specified principal has delegated.
+   This interface is used to query which validators have been delegated by the specified delegator.

    **Enter: ** account address

    **Output: **

-    - validator's node Id
+    - Node Id of the validator
     - Block height when validators staking

 9. Query the staking information of a node